Remains of British journalist Dom Phillips found in Brazil, minister confirms

 Human remains found buried in the Amazon have been confirmed as those of British journalist Dom Phillips, a Foreign Office minister has said.

-Forensic investigators made the identification on Friday after the prime suspect of Brazilian police confessed to killing Mr Phillips and his travelling companion, indigenous expert Bruno Pereira.
+Forensic investigators made the identification on Friday after the prime suspect of Brazilian police confessed to killing Guardian contributor Mr Phillips and his travelling companion, indigenous expert Bruno Pereira.

-Latin America minister Vicky Ford confirmed on Saturday the remains were those of Mr Phillips.
+Latin America minister Vicky Ford confirmed on Saturday that the remains were those of Mr Phillips.

 Writing on Twitter, she said: “I am very sad to hear confirmation Dom Phillips’s body has been identified.